Skip to main content

 Valid starting Expires Service principal

-We also assume that an ordinary keytab file hive.keytab has been created for user hive and placed under the home directory.
+We also assume that a user keytab file hive.keytab has been created for user hive and placed in the home directory.
 If not, login as user root and create a new file as follows.
 First run kadmin.local and create a new principal hive@NAVY.

 Authenticating as principal root/admin@NAVY with password.